One Month In Berlin

 I admittedly partied a little too hard (coming home one morning at 8:00 a.m.) but it was a nice weekend, despite losing a day to sleeping in and nursing one hell of a hangover.

-Now for a moment of shameless self promotion – if you are looking for work, check out my guide about how to find a job in Berlin.
+Recommended reading – if you are looking for work here, check out my guide about how to find a job in Berlin.

 Best of all, is the feeling of being back in Berlin.

 This past month has been incredible.
 Despite some minor setbacks (difficulty in getting an account set up with the local bank, misunderstanding how my phone plan worked and confusion surrounding my working visa), life here so far is great.